TalbotKnighton/trendify/docs/motivation.md

 print(result)  # Prints `2`
 ```

-Trendipy provides a framework for applying any user-defined processing function to a set of working directories.
+Trendify provides a framework for applying any user-defined processing function to a set of working directories.
-Thus, the end-user only needs to define what processing they want to do as a function (with a pre-determined signature) and pass that function to the Trendipy framework via the command line or Python script.
+Thus, the end-user only needs to define what processing they want to do as a function (with a pre-determined signature) and pass that function to the Trendify framework via the command line or Python script.

 #### Command Line Interface

-The `trendipy` command line interface allows users to map a data product generator from a Python source file or an installed Python package as discussed in the [recipe][recipe] and the [CLI docs][cli].
-In a terminal (with the Python environment to which `trendipy` is installed active) run the the command `trendipy --help` for more info.
+The `trendify` command line interface allows users to map a data product generator from a Python source file or an installed Python package as discussed in the [recipe][recipe] and the [CLI docs][cli].
+In a terminal (with the Python environment to which `trendify` is installed active) run the the command `trendify --help` for more info.